Read Time: 11 minutes

 An image of a computer showing a local page for Smashburger and highlighting the CTA

-Action item: Set up ways to analyze and track your local pages’ CTAs, and try to A/B testing different CTAs.
+Action item: Set up ways to analyze and track your local pages’ CTAs, and try A/B testing different CTAs.

-11. Include User-Generated Content + Reviews
+12. Include User-Generated Content + Reviews

 An image highlighting reviews featured on a local page for Kampgrounds of America

-Action item:
+Action items:

-2. Update your local pages with the most positive reviews from the previous month or quarter.
+• Update your local pages with the most positive reviews from the previous month or quarter.

-12. Incorporate Internal and Jump Links
+13. Incorporate Internal Links

-Internal links are links from your local landing pages to other pages on your company’s site.
+Internal links are links from your local landing pages that link to other pages on your company’s site.
 These might be links to products, blog posts, or other areas of your marketing team’s online demand-generation strategy.

 Action item: Create an internal link strategy based on the information new and current customers are asking for and your most popular articles or posts about your products and services.